dpbus123/Security/Cipher/LegrandCodebook/README.md

 # LegrandCodebook
-A cipher that replaces letters in codebook
+A cipher that replaces letters to using codebook

 ## How to use
 - plain1.txt -> encryption.txt  (Encoding)